Ancient Judean Terracotta Bottle | Hasmonean Period Vessel on Marble Base | Circa 300–100 BCE

 Description

-This elegant Hasmonean terracotta bottle exemplifies the refined yet functional pottery of ancient Judea.
-The vessel features a gracefully elongated neck tapering to a narrow mouth, designed for controlled pouring, and a rounded elongated body that provides both stability and balance.
+This elegant Hasmonean terracotta bottle exemplifies the refined yet functional pottery traditions of ancient Judea.
+The vessel features a gracefully elongated neck tapering to a narrow mouth designed for controlled pouring, above a rounded elongated body that provides both stability and balance.
 Its surface bears a naturally aged patina, with subtle variations in color and texture that reflect centuries of preservation.
-The piece is now mounted on a later marble base for secure and distinguished display.
+The piece is now mounted on a later marble base, allowing for secure and distinguished display while preserving the integrity of the ancient vessel.

 Features